Kastholm/LifeOS_Exam/markdown/notes.md

 - The website must consist of at least one fully functional page.
 - The page(s) must resemble a cohesive and user-friendly site.

-### 2. Content and Features
-- Integrate data from at least three different APIs, of which two must be covered in class.

 '''I will use:
 https://api.chucknorris.io/ 1
 youtube - vidoes - liked music 2